Home > Analyses > Technology > DocuSign, Inc.

 AnalyzerHelps customers understand agreement content before signing.

-Guided FormsInteractive, step-by-step process for filling complex forms.
+Guided FormsInteractive step-by-step process for filling complex forms.

-IdentifySigner identification option verifying government-issued IDs.
+IdentifySigner identification via government-issued ID verification.

 Standards-Based SignaturesSupports digital certificate-based signatures.

-PaymentsEnables collection of signatures and payments simultaneously.
+PaymentsEnables collection of signatures along with payment processing.

 Main Competitors